keithbuhler/keithbuhler.github.io/fun.md

 <img src="/images/midair-small.jpg" alt="Mid-air" align="left" hspace="20">

 Welcome to keithbuhler.com/fun.
 This is my sandbox.

-I'm a husband and father 24/7.
-During the 9-5, I'm a [philosopher](/) and classical [educator.](/teaching) I do some speaking and [writing](http://www.amazon.com/Sola-Scriptura-Dialogue-Keith-Buhler-ebook/dp/B009N27L12/ref=sr_1_9?ie=UTF8&qid=1401301911&sr=8-9&keywords=sola+scriptura) as well.

-This site holds a variety of experimental projects I'm playing with.
+It hosts variety of experimental projects I'm playing with.
 Browse, leave a comment, or send me a note.
 Thanks for visiting.

 <br>
 <br>